microsoft/MCW-Modernizing-Data-Analytics-with-SQL-Server-2019/Hands-on lab/Before the HOL - Modernizing Data Analytics with SQL Server 2019.md

 > **Note**: For further information, please [refer to this link](https://docs.microsoft.com/en-us/sql/big-data-cluster/deploy-get-started?view=sqlallproducts-allversions) for the latest installation instructions if you have problems running the steps below.

 1. Open the [Azure Portal](https://portal.azure.com).

 2. Create a new resource group called `mod-data-INIT` in a [supported AKS region](https://docs.microsoft.com/en-us/azure/aks/availability-zones).

 3. Under **Settings**, select **Export template**.

    ![The resource group left menu is displayed with Export template item highlighted.](media/before-hol-azure-region-setup.png 'select export template')

 4. In the menu, select **Deploy**.

 5. Select **Build your own template in the editor**.

 6. Copy then paste the **/hands-on-lab/template.json** file contents to the window, then select **Save**.

 7. Check the **I agree...** checkbox.

 8. Select **Purchase**.

 9. Navigate to the **Overview** dialog of the resource group, select **Deployments**, wait for the **Microsoft.template** deployment to succeed.
 You can select it to review its progress.

    ![From the Resource group left menu, Deployments is highlighted.
 The deployment with the name Microsoft.Template is highlighted in the listing of deployments.](media/before-hol-azure-deploy-status.png 'Review the deployment process')

 10. Select the **dev-1-nsg** network security group, in the list of newly created resources.

 11. In the **Settings** section, select **Inbound Security rules**.

 12. Select **+Add**.

 13. For the source, select **IP Addresses**.

 14. For the source ip, type your client IP Address.
-    - You can get this by looking at your router, or using a service such as google by doing a search for `what is my ip`
+    - You can get this by looking at your router, or using a service such as google by doing a search for `what is my ip`.

 15. For the destination port range, type `3389`

 16. For the name, type `Port_3389`

-17. Click **Add**.
+17. Select **Add**.

 18. Select the **dev-1** vm, in the list of newly created resources.

       ![In the list of resources in the resource group, the virtual machine dev-1 is highlighted.](media/before-hol-azure-vm.png 'Select the dev-1 virtual  machine')

 19. Select **Connect -> RDP** in the top menu navigation.

 20. Select **Download RDP file**, then connect to the virtual machine.

 21. Open Internet Explorer, download and install [Google Chrome](https://www.google.com/chrome).

 22. Set Google Chrome to the default browser.

 23. Ensure your system updates are current.
 Run from an Administrator-level Windows PowerShell session (if running on a VM, you may safely ignore errors).
 This could take up to 30 minutes to complete.